code4lib/code-of-conduct/code_of_conduct.md

 sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

+## Sanctions

+Participants asked to stop any harassing behavior are expected to comply immediately.
+If a participant engages in harassing behavior, organizers may take any action they deem appropriate, including warning the offender, expulsion from the Code4Lib event, or banning the offender from a chatroom or mailing list.

+Specific sanctions may include but are not limited to:

+* warning the harasser to cease their behavior and that any further reports will result in other sanctions
+* requiring that the harasser avoid any interaction with, and physical proximity to, their victim for the remainder of the event
+* early termination of a talk that violates the policy
+* not publishing the video or slides of a talk that violated the policy
+* not allowing a speaker who violated the policy to give (further) talks at the event
+* immediately ending any event volunteer responsibilities and privileges the harasser holds requiring that the harasser not volunteer for future Code4lib events (either indefinitely or for a certain time period)
+* requiring that the harasser immediately leave the event and not return
+* banning the harasser from future events (either indefinitely or for a certain time period)
+* banning the harasser from any (or all) Code4Lib channels
+* publishing an account of the harassment

 ## Conflict Resolution

+If you witness, suspect, or are the target of a violation of the code of conduct, contact a community support volunteer as soon as possible by emailing c4l19-duty-officers@googlegroups.com, or contacting one of the identified  [Community Support Volunteers](css_volunteers.md).

+All complaints will be taken seriously and kept confidential.
+The Community Support Squad has [procedures](procedures.md) that community support volunteers will follow in handling reports.
+Below is a discussion of handling a n incident from the perspective of the reporter.

 1. Initial Incident